-A once-in-a-lifetime mass participation artwork which celebrated one hundred years of votes for women.
+A once-in-a-lifetime mass participation artwork to mark one hundred years of votes for women

-PROCESSIONS was commissioned by 14-18 NOW, the UK’s arts programme for the First World War centenary and produced by Artichoke.
-With support from the National Lottery through Arts Council England and the Heritage Lottery Fund, and from the Department for Digital, Culture, Media and Sport.
+PROCESSIONS was based on an idea by creative director Darrell Vydelingum and commissioned by 14-18 NOW, the UK’s arts programme for the First World War centenary with support from the National Lottery through Arts Council England and the Heritage Lottery Fund, and from the Department for Digital, Culture, Media and Sport.

 PROCESSIONS Cardiff was produced by Artichoke in partnership with Festival of Voice and Wales Millennium Centre.

 If you’re not already registered to vote, sign up here.